status-im/nimbus-eth2/README.md

 # looks like from a single nodes' perspective.
 ```

+By default all validators are loaded within the beacon nodes, but if you want to use external processes as validator clients you can pass `BN_VC_VALIDATOR_SPLIT=yes` as an additional argument to the `make eth2_network_simulation` command and that will split the `VALIDATORS` between beacon nodes and validator clients - for example with `192` validators and `6` nodes you will end up with 6 beacon node and 6 validator client processes, where each of them will handle 16 validators.

 You can also separate the output from each beacon node in its own panel, using [multitail](http://www.vanheusden.com/multitail/):

 ```bash